BGnoinski/gnoinski.ca/ben/build_site/content/Uploading_to_s3.md

 # Part 2

-In this post I will go through the steps that I took to make my site live.
+In this post I will go through the steps that I took to make my site live in a s3 website URL.

-I am starting with a domain that has nothing else on it, no subdomains, mx records nothing.
-I will be updating the domains Nameservers to Route53.

-* <span style="color:#8C4B20">*WARNING* ~ ** If your domain has existing records be very careful following this post, if you change nameservers without setting up all of your other records first your site(s) may stop working!!!** </span> You have been warned, ops responsibly.

 ### Requirements

-* Domain
 * AWS account
 * [AWS cli](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)
-* Access to your registrar ** See above warning **

 ### steps I'm going to cover